Need more information to help you decide whether counselling or psychotherapy is right for you? Check out the answers to some common questions below:

 Booking a session is as easy as emailing me your preferred available days and time frames, as well as where you’d like to have your session.
 You are welcome to get in touch by texting or calling as well.

-Bear in mind that my phone is set to silent while in therapy, so the best way to get in touch is to email or text me.
+Bear in mind that my phone is set to silent while in therapy, so the best way to get in touch is to email or send me a text.
 If you do call, don’t be concerned if I don’t pick up- I may simply be unavailable.
-Just be sure to leave a voicemail if you would like me to return your call.
+Just be sure to leave a voicemail if you would like me to return your call, or send me a follow-up text.

-Whether you email, text or contact me through a website booking form, if you’re in Sydney, specify whether you’d prefer to meet at my Newtown or CBD location, or have a home visit.
+Whether you email, text or contact me through one of my website booking forms, please specify whether you’d prefer to meet at my Newtown or CBD location, or have a home visit if you are in Sydney.
 If you live out of state or abroad, sessions are held remotely via a secure online video platform, unless you would prefer to have sessions over the phone.

 Payment for sessions can be made in person with cash, debit, or credit card.
 Alternatively, I will email you an invoice that you can pay via direct deposit, or through PayPal.